MennaEmadZ/CentralLockingSystem/README.md

     ```
 2. Navigate to the project directory:
     ```
-    cd central-locking-system
+    cd CentralLockingSystem
     ```
 3. Install dependencies:
     ```
-      poetry install #you can use the requirements.txt file
+      poetry install #you can use the requirements.txt file but make sure to create a virtual envinrnoment
     ```
-4. Activate the envirnoment:
+4. Activate the environment:
     ```
       poetry shell
     ```
 5. Run migrations:
     ```